SCHH-Commons/presentations/website/index.md

 Check the **Add a README file** Checkbox.
 1. Click **Create repository**.

 Your repository is now ready to hold your website files!

+...For this class we'll use an even easier approach! -- we'll clone an existing (working) website.

 ---